Project Report · CS-503, EPFL, 2026

 The full set of ablation tables and qualitative comparisons lives on the Ablations page.
 The key findings are:

 Beyond the quantitative tables, we report a representative set of qualitative samples.
-All clips are rendered with pyrender on top of the SOMA skeleton; foot contacts are post-processed with the Kimodo motion-correction solver.
-Captions are held out from training.
+All captions are held out from training.

 “a person executes a front flip with a smooth landing”